mpkleine/ChaseMappr/README.md

 These can come as frequently as 1 per second.

 <b>Output Data</b><br>
 The Gordon Cooper project requires data in the following fixed text format.
 Characters 1 through 11 are the latitude, 13 through 13 are the longitude, 25 through 29 is the altitude (in meters), and character 31 is the data source.
-"L" for the LilyGO location. "$" is for the balloon location. <br>
+"L" for the LilyGO location (The LilyGO location is sent at the start of the program and every 10 balloon packets. "$" is for the balloon location. <br>

 +035.379917,-096.907845,00325,L<br>
 +035.210820,-097.421100,02141,$<br>